mcarrickscott/TLSECC/README.md

 # Build

-For a 64 bit build, copy the contents of the *c64* and *include* directories into a working directory.
+For a 64 bit build, copy the contents of the *c64* and *include64* directories into a working directory.
 Then

 	gcc -I. -O2 -c *.c
 	ar rc tlsecc.a *.o

 The library is built in *tlsecc.a*, to be used in conjuction with *tlsecc.h*

+To run a test program copy from yhe *test* directory into the working directory and

+	gcc -O2 tests256.c tlsecc.a -o tests256